fenwicktreeguy/AdventOfCode_Solutions/README.md

 # AdventOfCode_Solutions
-Solutions for Advent of Code Solutions in Java.
+Solutions for Advent of Code 2019 in Java.
 Intended for Coding Club Repository.